What You Need to Know: Paris Neighborhood of Rue Cler

-On a recent trip to Paris, I chose a neighborhood near Rue Cler in the 7th arrondissement for our base.
+On a recent trip to Paris, I chose a hotel near Rue Cler in the 7th arrondissement for our base.
 We arrived in Paris via Eurostar and took a taxi from Gare du Nord to the hotel.
-What a lovely introduction to Paris, driving around the Place de la Concorde and over the Seine.
+The drive was a fabulous introduction to Paris; looping around the Place de la Concorde and over the Seine on our way.

-My decision was driven as much by the hotel I picked after long hours of searching online.
 The Hotel de L’Empereur Paris was perfectly located, very clean and nicely appointed with a beautiful shower room.
-Although the room was smallish, we had a king size bed which is always lovely when you’ve been on your feet all day!
+Although the room was a little on the small side, we still had a king size bed which is always appreciated when you’ve been on your feet all day!
 This delightful hotel can be found at 2 Rue Chevert, right on the corner of Boulevard de la Tour Maubourg.

-We had a gorgeous view of the Hotel des Invalides across the way, were about a 10 minute walk to Rue Cler and perhaps 20 minute walk to the Eiffel Tower.
-I really appreciated the quiet residential feel of this neighborhood and it felt safe and very walkable.
+We had a gorgeous view of the Hotel des Invalides across the way and it was an easy 10 minute walk to Rue Cler.
+The Eiffel Tower was also walkable which was a real bonus.
+I love being able to walk and I really appreciated the quiet residential feel of this neighborhood, it felt safe.

-A few of the restaurants we tried on Rue Cler – not exceptional but perfectly Parisian:
+A few of the restaurants we tried on Rue Cler – perfectly Parisian:

 - Cafe Roussillon 186 Rue de Grenelle 75007

 - Le Petit Cler 29 Rue Cler 75007 –

 Keep in mind you’ll pay a premium to dine and shop in Rue Cler as it’s a well known tourist mecca.
 In no way does it detract from it’s charm!